abergs/docs-playground/src/guide/api.md

 -->
 ### Status codes

 The API returns HTTP Status codes for each request.

-In case you receive an error, you will also receive a JSON serialized summary of the error in the form of [Problem Details](errors/#problem-details).
+In case you receive an error, you will also receive a JSON serialized summary of the error in the form of [problem details](errors/#problem-details).
+For more information, see the [Errors page](errors).

 |HTTP Code|Message|Status|
 |----|----|----|